Carolina–Duke rivalry: March 15, 2019: #5 Duke 74, #3 North Carolina 73

 After Duke's Zion Williamson only played the first 30 seconds of the 1st meeting and missed all of the 2nd meeting against North Carolina due to a mild knee sprain in his right knee he was finally able to play a full game against North Carolina in the semifinals of the ACC tournament.
 North Carolina blitzed Duke early thanks to hot shooting from Cam Johnson to put North Carolina up 33–20 over Duke with about 6 1/2 minutes left in the 1st half.
 Duke's Zion Williamson finally got going and scored 12 of Duke's last 24 points of the half to help Duke comeback and tie the score at 44 points a piece at halftime.
 The second half was neck and neck the entire way with both teams having their best players making big play after big play.
 Both teams became tired down the stretch and both teams suffered small scoring droughts at different parts late in the second half.
-In the end Duke was able to hold off North Carolina's last 2 shot attempts at winning the game to escape with a 74–73 win over North Carolina to snap a 3-game losing streak to their biggest rival and advance to the ACC tournament championship game.
+In the end Duke was able to hold off North Carolina's last 2 shot attempts to escape with a 74–73 win over North Carolina snapping a 3-game losing streak to their biggest rival and advancing to the ACC tournament championship game.
 Zion Williamson was the hero for Duke after scoring 31 points in his second game back from injury.